mlundine/ShorelineSandbox/README.md

 Help wanted...

+At some point this will live in SDS tools.

 Goal: Identify areas where improvements in satellite derived shoreline data are needed to capture processes and build better predictive models.

 Questions: